Our two state-of-the-art electrophysiology labs, three catheterization suites, and echocardiography lab offer you expert heart care.

 - Stress echocardiography

-Interventional cardiology refers to procedures used to ‘intervene’ to open clogged arteries and improve blood flow to the heart.
-They include:
+Interventional cardiology refers to procedures used to "intervene" and open clogged arteries, and improve blood flow to the heart.
+Services include:

 This unit is for diagnostic and interventional cardiac catheterization patients and patients scheduled for medical imaging and cardiac short-stay procedures.
 Expert heart care is delivered before and after heart procedures, testing and treatment.

 Overlake's Catheterization Lab (Cath Lab) combines state-of-the-art technology with skilled, experienced personnel who are passionate about their work.
-The results are high-quality outcomes and cost-effective services.
-All three rooms support electrophysiology, while two also provide pulse fluoroscopy.
+The results translate into high-quality outcomes and cost-effective services.
+All three rooms support electrophysiology, while two rooms also provide pulse fluoroscopy.

 This is a catheterization procedure performed in the Cath Lab by a cardiologist.
 A thin catheter is inserted into the heart and coronary arteries.
 A tiny balloon-like device is inflated to push the blocking plaque against the wall of the artery to improve blood flow.
-Stents are also commonly used during coronary angioplasty: a mesh tube is expanded to the exact shape of the artery to free up blood flow.
+Stents are also commonly used during coronary angioplasty, which is a mesh tube that is expanded to the exact shape of the artery to free up blood flow.